lod/david.tulloh.id.au/site/posts/dynamic-flickr-image.md

 ## Next steps

-I experimented with proloading the image.
+I experimented with preloading the image.
 Currently the "loading" text is from the image placeholder which disappears when the new image starts to load, not when it finishes loading.
 Preloading the appropriate size is messy.
 The better solution seems to be to overlay a loading message over the image and then remove it using the image load event.
 But I've reached the end of my caring for now.

 The current setup is a one shot, it doesn't react to future layout changes.
 For example if a browser window was shrunk down to a narrow column it will switch to the mobile layout and the image size constraints will change, but I won't update the image choice setup.
 I could handle this by tracking the img changed event, but it is actually kinda messy.
 In the current setup the initial placeholder image is large, it fills the available space.
 When the real image is selected the non-constraining element of this space is shrunk down to retain the aspect ratio.
 Handling the layout shift needs to undo this, probably by having the sizing based off a larger container box.
 Ignoring this for now because it should be super rare, and everything will still be ok as it currently stands, it is just that the image choice may not be optimal.
 Another approach may be to use the CSS object-fit property instead of resizing.